 Disclaimer:if you can get to a salon, it is very much recommended that your nails are removed by a professional.
 Improper removal/skipping some of these steps could lead to long-term nail damage or injury!

 Find yourself a clean and well-lit surface to work from and lay out a towel.
 Wash your hands thoroughly with hand wash or soap and water.
 Begin by carefully clipping your nails short.
 As someone who is obsessed with her (normally) perfectly manicured long coffin-shaped long nails, I know this is not ideal.
 That being said, long nails are unfortunately home to bacteria, which is not ideal during a pandemic.

 Trim your nails to a comfortably short length.
 An Australian nurse provided this test to check whether the length is short enough: “If you can’t put your fingernails straight down against your other palm without your nails adding too much distance to do it, you cannot wash under your fingernails properly unless you use a nail brush every time.”
-This at home shellac removal kit comes complete with brush.

 After clipping your nails to the length you desire, pick up your nail file and file away any jagged edges.
 Use that same nail file to gently file off the top layer of your existing shellac.
 This will make the next step a little easier.

 Use Acetone for Shellac Removal